Gratiano

 I swear she is a gentile, not a Jew.

-Quote Analysis: One of the play's most carefully constructed puns and one of its most exposing pieces of religious positioning.
-"Gentle" and "Gentile" were essentially homophones in early modern English, and Gratiano's line uses both meanings simultaneously — Jessica is "gentle" (mild, fair) and therefore "Gentile" (not Jewish).
-The pun does the comedy's religious work in a single phrase.
-The play does not give Jessica a moment of formal religious instruction; Gratiano's line treats her conversion as already complete the moment she has chosen flight over inheritance.
+Quote Analysis: One of the play's most carefully built puns and one of its most exposing lines.
+"Gentle" and "Gentile" were near-homophones in early modern English, and the line means both: Jessica is "gentle" (mild, fair) and therefore "Gentile" (not Jewish).
+The pun does the comedy's religious work in five words.
+The play never stages a formal conversion for Jessica; Gratiano's line simply treats it as complete the moment she chooses flight over inheritance.

 A second Daniel, a Daniel, Jew!